benwiley4000/volca-sampler-plugins/README.md

 [Source code](plugins/10-percent-silence-plugin.js)

-This plugin looks a bit like the Gain plugin, but instead of tweaking the sample contents, this plugin just extends the end of the sample so the last 10% of it is silent - bypassing the volca sample's limitation that a sample start point cannot exceed 90%.
+This plugin looks a bit like the Gain plugin, but instead of tweaking the sample contents, it extends the end of the sample so the last 10% of it is silent - bypassing the volca sample's limitation that a sample start point cannot exceed 90%.
 This is useful for slicing up breakbeats, as shown in [this video from Chris Lody](https://www.youtube.com/watch?v=ci_ReYDKUfI).

 You might notice we don't have any params - we don't really need any, although you could add a param to adjust the amount of silence, if you wanted.